sujaykundu777/devlopr-jekyll/README.md

 - Contact Forms using [Formspree](https://formspree.io/)
 - Coding Activity using [Wakatime](https://wakatime.com/)
 - Hosting Support for [Github Pages](https://pages.github.com), [Netlify](https://netlify.com), [Zeit](https://zeit.co), [Heroku](https://heroku.com), [AWS Amplify](aws.amplify.com)

+### Using non-supported Jekyll Plugins (For Github Pages):

+You can use this [deploy-jekyll-site](https://github.com/marketplace/actions/deploy-jekyll-site) action to build the site and use custom or non-supported jekyll plugins

 ## Using Docker :